 - Cereal: Do not use Crispex or other crispy cereal.
 Rice Chex is the best option here.

-- White Chocolate: Use 4-ounce white chocolate baking bars, such as Bakers or Ghirardelli brands, found in the baking aisle next to the chocolate chips.
+- White Chocolate: Use the 4-ounce (113g) white chocolate baking bars, such as Baker’s or Ghirardelli brands, found in the baking aisle next to the chocolate chips.
 (You will need 2.5 of them to yield 10 ounces.)
-Don’t use white chocolate chips, since they will not melt/coat properly.
+Don’t use white chocolate chips, because they will not melt/coat properly.
 You can also use almond bark or white/vanilla melting wafers.

 - Butter Extract: You can make the puppy chow without the butter extract if needed.
 Or feel free to replace with more vanilla extract, or replace with this cake batter extract.